Leveraging scarcity is a popular marketing technique which is based on the principle of Fear of Missing Out (FOMO).

 However while incorporating scarcity into your sales strategy, keep in mind a couple of things:

-If you have any questions or any examples of scarcity that you have seen/executed, I'd love to know more about it.
-So, leave a comment below now!
+If you have any questions or any examples of scarcity that you have seen/executed, please let us know by leaving a comment below!